Sepsis frequently asked questions

 GP software providers have been asked to include sepsis safety netting resources that GPs can pass on to patients/carers, especially the parents of children with infections.

-Sepsis is treated with antibiotics.
-However, antibiotic resistance (a term called antimicrobial resistance or AMR) now poses a significant threat to the delivery of healthcare.
-It is therefore imperative to ensure that principles of good antimicrobial stewardship and appropriate use of antibiotics are built into all activities, communication, training and actions relating to the treatment of sepsis.
+Sepsis is treated with antibiotics, however understandable concerns from patients, carers and healthcare professionals sometimes leads to ‘just in case prescribing’ of antibiotics even where there is little evidence of a bacterial infection.
+Antibiotics are not effective in treating non-bacterial infections (e.g. viral infections).
+Their inappropriate use increases the future risks of antimicrobial resistance (AMR) and poses a significant threat to the delivery of healthcare.
+It is therefore imperative to ensure that and appropriate use of antibiotics are built into all activities, communication, training and actions relating to the optimal management of suspected infections for patients, carers and healthcare professionals.